emilyjspencer/Notes/React/reactnotes.md

 # Notes

-* A core philosophy of react is to split applications into small pieces - separate, lean, reusable components
+* A core philosophy of React is to split applications into small pieces - separate, lean, reusable components
 * Ideally, tasks should be delegated to other components
 * There are two types of components - stateful(clever) components and presentational(dumb) componens
 * The former manages state